mphomiciah/customer-workflow-system/README.md

 3. If you don't have python, Install Python from [python.org](https://www.python.org/downloads/).
 4. Create and activate a virtual environment (python -m venv venv, source venv/bin/activate).It's optional, you can skip this step if you want.
 5. Verify pip installation by opening a command prompt (CMD) and typing `pip --version`.
-6. If you don't have python, Install `pip`, the Python package installer, by following the [pip installation guide](https://pip.pypa.io/en/stable/installation/).
+6. If you don't have pip, Install `pip`, the Python package installer, by following the [pip installation guide](https://pip.pypa.io/en/stable/installation/).
 7. Once `pip` is installed, navigate to the project directory in CMD.
 8. Install the required dependencies using the command: `pip install -r requirements.txt`.
 9. Run the application: